altizure/dev-docs/en/concepts.md

 ## 4. GraphQL API

 Altizure GraphQL API is a set of API in the syntax of [GraphQL](http://graphql.org/learn/).
 The API allows developers to fetch and modify the data on Altizure.
-Learn more at [GraphGL API](api.md)
+Learn more at [GraphQL API](api.md)

 ## 5. Javascript SDK